MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 ## ODataLib 7.7.0 Release

-Following are the changes done after 7.6.4
+Following are the changes done after 7.6.4.
+One of the main change includes upgrading OData package platform to output libraries for .net4.5, .netstandard1.1 and .netstandard2.0, However for client package .netstandard1.1 is removed

 ***Features***